Carlos Santana Player Props: Pirates vs. Brewers

 Carlos Santana At The Plate

-- Santana has picked up a hit in 56.7% of his 60 games this season, with multiple hits in 20.0% of them.
+- Santana has reached base via a hit in 35 games this season (of 61 played), and had multiple hits in 13 of those games.

-- He has scored in 20 of 60 games this year, and more than once 4 times.
+- He has scored in 21 games this season (34.4%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.